 Don’t have a large inground pool, or a gym membership with a state- of- the art pool fleet?
 No problem!
 There are so many ingenious ways for families to stay cool, splash, get drenched, and share in some water fun for the summer.
 I decided to switch things up this past 4th of July, and share in some family water games after our stomachs were settled from the big barbecue feast.
-I was pleasantly surprised to see my husband ( who hates getting wet) and the kids really enjoying the water shenanigans.

 Here are four simple ways to share in some water fun as a family without breaking the bank or leaving the house:

 1. Water Balloon Fight: I haven’t shared in a water balloon fight since my elementary school’s Field Day!
 It was exciting to toss a few water bombs at the kids.
 A pack of water balloons cost about $1.00 and most come with a tiny spout filler to help make the process go by fast in filling them.
 There are usually about 100 or more balloons in each packet.There are some water balloon packs that allow you to fill more than one balloon at a time.
 They range between $5 to $ 7 for a packet, and they can be purchased at your nearest Walmart or Target.
 I think my son threw in extra few balloons at my husband for making him clean his room!

 2. Water sprayers: I purchased for only $1.00 a package of 3 medium sized colorful water guns.
 I picked up 2 packs since we’re a family of 6.
 We simply filled them up, set up our teams, and the water battle was on.
 Of course there are high priced Super Soakers , but we truly didn’t need a fancy water gun or sprayer to make it work.
 You can be creative by adding food coloring, have each person wear a white shirt, and see who gets the most hits.